VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/README.md

 * The browser often loads an application shell and then communicates with backend APIs dynamically.

-* Burp becomes especially valuable because it exposes the communication hidden behind the interface.
+* Burp Suite becomes especially valuable because it exposes communication that may not be obvious from the rendered interface.

 ---